McKinsey & Company: Years of growth

 McKinsey set up "accelerators" in the 1990s, where the firm accepted stock-based reimbursement to help internet startups; the company performed more than 1,000 e-commerce projects from 1998 to 2000 alone.
 An October 1, 2000, article in the New York Times described the compulsory mini-courses that McKinsey—and its two largest rivals Boston Consulting and Bain—offered their "hyper-educated" young new recruits.
-Once completed, these newly certified management consultants would begin their work of "advising the executives of multibillion-dollar companies" on "projects" not related to their academic backgrounds"—"[l]awyers would help packaged-foods companies develop new products, and physicists would tell Internet start-ups how to stand out from the crowd."
+Once completed, these newly certified management consultants would begin their work of "advising the executives of multibillion-dollar companies" on "projects" not related to their academic backgrounds".
+"Lawyers would help packaged-foods companies develop new products, and physicists would tell Internet start-ups how to stand out from the crowd."

 The burst of the dot-com bubble led to a reduction in utilization rates of McKinsey's consultants from 64 to 52 percent.
 Though McKinsey avoided dismissing any personnel following the decline, the decline in revenues and losses from equity-based payments as stock lost value, together with a recession in 2001, meant the company had to reduce its prices, cut expenses and reduce hiring.
 In 2001, McKinsey launched several practices that focused on the public and social sector.
 It took on many public sector or non profit clients on a pro bono basis.
 By 2002, McKinsey had invested a $35.8 million budget on knowledge management, up from $8.3 million in 1999.
 Its revenues were 50, 20, and 30 percent from strategy, operations, and technology consulting, respectively.

 In 2003, Ian Davis, the head of the London office, was elected to the position of managing director.
 Davis promised a return to the company's core values after a period in which the firm had expanded rapidly, which some McKinsey consultants felt was a departure from the company's heritage.
 Also in 2003, the firm established a headquarters for the Asia-Pacific region in Shanghai.
 By 2004, more than 60 percent of McKinsey's revenues were generated outside the U.S. The company started a Social Sector Office (SSO) in 2008, which is divided into three practices: Global Public Health, Economic Development and Opportunity Creation (EDHOC) and Philanthropy.
 McKinsey does much of its pro-bono work through the SSO, whereas a Business Technology Office (BTO), founded in 1997, provides consulting on technology strategy.
 By 2009, the firm consisted of 400 directors (senior partners), up from 151 in 1993.
 Dominic Barton was elected as managing director, a role he was re-elected for in 2012 and 2015.